Logo

 How Softype Helps You Evaluate

 Softype is a NetSuite partner.
 We do not implement Sage Intacct.
-But we have seen enough mid-market ERP evaluations to know that NetSuite is not the right answer for every company.
+But we have seen enough mid-market ERP evaluations to know that NetSuite is not the right choice for every company.

 Talk to Softype about whether NetSuite is the right platform for your business.